We are recruiting motivated and talented post-docs, graduate students.

-Our work on detection of malignancies in body fluids such as bronchial lavages, pleural fluids, peritoneal fluids, and fine needle aspirates as published on Genome Medicine as a follow-up to our Nature Medicine metagenomics work.
-Similar work using CSF for CNS tumor is posted on Medrxiv.
+Our work on detection of malignancies in CSF for CNS tumors was posted JAMA Neurology, and for other body fluids on Genome Medicine as a follow-up to our Nature Medicine metagenomics work.

 Our work on rapid metagenomic testing of infected body fluids using cell-free DNA was published in Nature Medicine.